mozilla/pkipolicy/rootstore/policy.md

 Thus, the operator of a CA certificate trusted in Mozilla’s CA Certificate Program MUST disclose in the CCADB all non-technically constrained CA certificates they issue that chain up to that CA certificate trusted in Mozilla’s CA Certificate Program.
 This applies to all non-technically constrained CA certificates, including those that share the same key pair whether they are self-signed, doppelgänger, reissued, cross-signed, or other roots.

-The term "subordinate CA" in this section refers to any organization or legal entity that is in possession or control of a certificate that is capable of being used to issue new certificates.
+The term "intermediate CA operator" in this section refers to any organization or legal entity that is in possession or control of a certificate that is capable of being used to issue new certificates.